Describing Function-based Approximations of Biomolecular Systems: Computation of Describing Function Approximation

-Having computed the describing function approximation to the system response, we next investigated how this approximation depends on the parameters of the biomolecular signaling system.
-In particular, we are interested in determining how the magnitude and phase of the approximation depends on parameters of the input and of the system.

-We find that the phase of the approximation is independent of the forcing amplitude $b$.
-In fact, the phase behavior of the approximation coincides with the phase behavior associated with the linearization.
-The crossover frequency is $\omega_0 = k_{+0} + k_-$.
-At frequencies lower than this ($\omega << \omega_0$), the output is in phase with the input.
-At frequencies higher than this ($\omega >> \omega_0$), the output lags the input by $\pi/2$.
+with the operating point $(k_+ = k_{+0}, A_1 = A_Tk_+/(k_+ + k_-))$.\\ \emph{Parametric Dependence of Approximation}.
+We note that the phase of the approximation is independent of the forcing amplitude $b$ and coincides with that of linearization.
+At frequencies lower than crossover frequency ($\omega_0$), the output is in phase, whereas at higher frequencies the output lags the input by $\pi/2$.
+The magnitude, on the other hand, depends on forcing amplitude $b$, in an increasing manner (Eq. (\ref{eq:eqn2})).
+This is a counterintuitive result as steady-state solution of Eq. (\ref{eq:eqn1}),

-As far as the magnitude is concerned, an examination of Eq. \ref{eq:eqn2} shows that it increases as the forcing amplitude $b$ increases.
-This contrasts with the effect of the forcing amplitude on the phase suggesting that the nonlinearity is such that it has an effect on the magnitude of the approximation.
-This is also a counterintuitive result for the following reason.
-The steady-state solution of Eq. \ref{eq:eqn1} for a constant input $k_+$ is,

-This is an increasing function of $k_+$ which saturates when $k_+ \sim k_-$ or higher.
-This suggests that a sinusoidal input of amplitude $b$ around an input bias point $k_+=k_{+0}$ will have a lower gain if the region of saturation is encountered.
-Consequently, the magnitude of the output corresponding to this sinusoidal component should decrease.
-Contrastingly, our results suggest that the opposite is true.
-The resolution of this paradox is that in the describing function approximation, the sinusoidal term in the output is relative to the mean output level $A_{10}$, which itself decreases as the forcing amplitude $b$ increases.
-Therefore, consideration of the describing function approximation provides a clarification on the gain corresponding to a sinusoidal input.

-As expected from a simple linearization, the magnitude of the approximation decreases as the frequency $\omega$ is increased.
-In addition to the frequency dependent decrease that occurs in the magnitude, there is an additional effect, this time nonlinear, which causes a decrease in amplitude as frequency is increased.
-This can be seen through how the magnitude of the approximation depends on the frequency through the term $\alpha$ in Eq. \ref{eq:eqn2}.

-The main source of effect of the input bias point $k_{+0}$ as well as the reverse rate in the system $k_-$ is through the crossover frequency $\omega_0$.
-Increasing either $k_{+0}$ or $k_-$ increases the crossover frequency and makes the phase of the output more in phase with that of the input.
-Additionally, $k_-$ appears in the numerator of the equation for the magnitude.
-To investigate these effects further, we consider the following two limits,
+is an increasing and then saturating function of $k_+$.
+However, $A_{1b}$ itself decreases as $b$ is increased.This is because $A_{10}$ decreases as the forcing amplitude $b$ increases (Eq. (\ref{eq:eqn2})).
+Increasing either $k_{+0}$ or $k_-$ increases the crossover frequency ($\omega_0 = k_{+0} + k_-$), making the output phase similar to input phase.
+In the following two limits,

-In both these limits, the magnitude is a decreasing function of $k_{+0}$.
-Contrastingly, $k_-$ has different effects in the two limits.
-In the high frequency limit, the magnitude is an increasing function of $k_-$.
-In the low frequency limit, the magnitude first increases and then decreases as $k_-$ is increased.
+magnitude decreases with $k_{+0}$.
+But, in the high frequency limit, magnitude increases with $k_-$, whereas in the low frequency limit, the magnitude first increases and then decreases as $k_-$ is increased.